Liverpool vs Bologna

 Bologna

-Bologna have only won once in their last five games across all competitions [DDDWD].
-They earned a goalless draw in their debut UCL fixture against Shakhtar Donetsk on MD 1 and will be looking to avoid defeat when they travel to Liverpool.
+Bologna have managed only one win in their last five games across all competitions [DDDWD].
+In their debut UCL fixture, they earned a goalless draw against Shakhtar Donetsk on MD 1 and will aim to avoid defeat on their trip to Liverpool.

-Despite the goalless scoreline, Bologna had 17 shots, although only 4 were on target.
-Earning a point in their maiden UCL home fixture, Bologna joined the ranks of teams like Arsenal, Manchester City, and Inter Milan.
+The scoreline against Shakhtar was misleading, as Bologna took 17 shots, although only 4 were on target.
+By earning a point in their maiden UCL home fixture, Bologna joined a surprising group, including Arsenal, Manchester City, and Inter Milan.

-A 4-3-3 formation with Castro at the center of the attack is expected for this fixture.
-Unfortunately, Lewis Ferguson and Tommaso Pobega are both ruled out of this midweek trip to Liverpool.
+Vincenzo Italiano hopes this record will inspire his team to perform well in Liverpool.
+A 4—3—3 formation, featuring Castro at the center of the attack, is expected.
+Unfortunately, Lewis Ferguson and Tommaso Pobega are ruled out for this midweek trip to Liverpool.

 Team form